 Some employees may want to take a sabbatical leave to freelance, do volunteer work or take up another paid job for that period.
 Our only requirement in these cases is that you do not work or collaborate with a competitor of our company.
-If you do, you may breach our non-compete agreement and we may terminate you for cause.
+If you do, you may breach our non-compete agreement and we may terminate you for the cause.

 Sabbatical for job-related research and innovation

 In some cases, employees may take sabbaticals to work on research and innovation projects tied to their role in our company.
 For example, a Developer may take a sabbatical to continue an innovation project they started with their team members at work.
-If you want to take sabbatical for such purposes, submit a brief proposal to your manager describing your ideas and plans.
+If you want to take a sabbatical for such purposes, submit a brief proposal to your manager describing your ideas and plans.
 After your sabbatical ends, you should also report on your results.

-Anything you accomplish related to your job during your leave will be intellectual property of our company.
+Anything you accomplish related to your job during your leave will be the intellectual property of our company.
 Results of activities that are unrelated to your job (e.g. writing a book, taking up new projects, creating new products) belong to you.

-Contracts, benefits and organizational changes
+Contracts, benefits, and organizational changes

 We normally expect you to return to your position (or an equivalent) at the end of your sabbatical.
-If our company needs to lay off employees while they are on sabbatical (e.g. in case the branch they work in closes), we will follow the legal requirements for notice and severance pay.
-We will also pay any accrued vacation and sick leave.
+If our company needs to lay off employees while they are on sabbatical (e.g. in case of the branch they work in closes), we will follow the legal requirements for notice and severance pay.
+We will also pay for any accrued vacation and sick leave.